FAU-LAP/CAMELS_drivers/epics_instrument/README.md

 ## Changes

+### 0.1.2

+- Increased speed by not creating every PV again for each read & write.

 ### 0.1.1

 - Fixed imports and class names: You can now combine multiple types of dynamically created instruments (like EPICS and OPC-UA instruments) in a single measurement.